 The ketogenic diet or keto diet was originally developed and promoted as a nutrition management system or more specifically, as a diet therapy for managing and treating epilepsy.
 Its goal centers on inducing a metabolic state called ketosis in which the body uses fat instead of carbohydrates for energy.
 Today, this diet has achieved mainstream status, particularly among individuals who want to lose weight without depriving themselves of food.

 Several studies have confirmed some of the health benefits of ketogenic diet, as well as its effectiveness in weight loss management.
 However, because this diet involves the consumption of high-fat, moderate-protein, and low-carbohydrate meals, there are dangers or risks involved.

-Pros: The advantages and benefits of ketogenic diet
+Pros: The advantages and health benefits of ketogenic diet

 Remember that keto diet was devised to manage refractory or difficult-to-control epilepsy in children.
 While its anticonvulsant mechanism remains unclear, several studies suggest that ketosis suppresses the excessive and rapid firings of neurons during seizures.